shlokamohanty/i-am-in-itp-sometimes/_posts/2026-09-21-networks-assignment-2.md

 What is ```dnf``` in ```sudo dnf install traceroute mtr```?

-I do visit gmail.com a lot, but I also think lately I've been watching BBC animal videos on YouTube a lot.
+I do visit Gmail a lot, but I also think lately I've been watching BBC animal videos on YouTube a lot.
 I like watching penguin and cat videos.
-HBO Max and Amazon.com because I was moving this weekend.
+HBO Max too.

 I'll start with one of the BBC animal videos that I was watching.
 This is one is of a [baby penguin](https://youtu.be/q3uXXh1sHcI?si=6aZCV8gzCwug9nEL).